Signals and perception: the science of the senses

 This is an OU level 3 module.
 OU level 3 modules build on study skills and subject knowledge acquired from studies at OU levels 1 and 2.
 They are intended only for students who have recent experience of higher education in a related subject, preferably with The Open University.

-If you are working towards our BSc (Honours) Health Sciences, you should have completed your OU level 1 and OU level 2 study before starting this module and we recommend that you study The science of the mind: investigating mental health (SDK228) as part of your optional OU level 2 study.
+If you are working towards our BSc (Honours) Health Sciences, you should have completed your OU level 1 and OU level 2 study before starting this module and we recommend that you study Brain, mind and mental health (SK298) as part of your optional OU level 2 study.

 It is essential that you establish whether or not your background and experience give you a sound basis on which to tackle the module, since students who are appropriately prepared have the best chance of completing their studies successfully.
 The Science Faculty has produced a booklet Are You Ready For SD329? to help you to decide whether you already have the recommended background knowledge or experience to start the module or whether you need a little extra preparation.

 If you have any doubt about the suitability of the module, please speak to an adviser.

 Study books are provided in both printed and online format.
-All other materials, including assignments, are delivered online via the module website.
+In addition you’ll have access to a module website, which includes: